 Everyone enjoys taking care of someone, but many of us are really bad at letting people take care of us.
 One of the best things that you can do to show someone you love them is to let them take care of you.

 Think about how good it feels when you do something nice for someone and how it connects you to that person and makes you feel good about yourself.

 So imagine how good it would feel for your partner to do something for you.
 So let him!
 Even if you can do it for yourself, let him do it.
 Let him feel good about helping you.
 It is an excellent way to show someone you love them – to let them show you the same.

 #4 – Share their passions.

 I have a client whose boyfriend LOVES working on cars.
 LOVES it.
-He worked on cars with his father and he does so now with his son and he would rather work on cars then just about anything.
+He worked on cars with his father, and he does so now with his son, and he would rather work on cars than just about anything.